ronomon/hash-table/README.md

 ## Usage

-**var hashTable = new HashTable(keySize, valueSize, [buffers=8],
+**var hashTable = new HashTable(keySize, valueSize, [elementsMin], [elementsMax])**
-[elements=1024], [size])**

 * `keySize` An integer, must be a multiple of 4 bytes, up to a maximum of 64 bytes (`HashTable.KEY_MAX`).
-* `valueSize` An integer, from 0 bytes up to a maximum of 64 MB (`HashTable.VALUE_MAX`).
+* `valueSize` An integer, from 0 bytes up to a maximum of 1 MB (`HashTable.VALUE_MAX`).
-* `buffers` An integer, the number of hash table buffers, must be a power of 2, up to a maximum of 8,192 (`HashTable.BUFFERS_MAX`).
-Each buffer can support at most 65,536 buckets, or 524,288 elements (`65536 * 8`) and can be resized to at most `HashTable.BUFFER_MAX`, whichever comes first.
-* `elements` An integer, reserve or pre-allocate the hash table according to the number of elements expected to be inserted to avoid unnecessary resizes.
+* `elementsMin` An integer, a *hint* as to the minimum number of elements expected to be inserted, to avoid unnecessary resizing over the short term.
-* `size` An integer, reserve or pre-allocate the hash table according to the amount of memory in bytes desired, up to a maximum of `HashTable.SIZE_MAX` bytes.
-If both `elements` and `size` are provided, then the hash table will be pre-allocated according to `size`.
+* `elementsMax` An integer, a *hint* as to the maximum number of elements expected to be inserted, to ensure sufficient capacity over the long term.

 **hashTable.set(key, keyOffset, value, valueOffset)**